plotly/dash/CONTRIBUTING.md

 # you should see both dash and dash-renderer are pointed to local source repos
 $ pip list | grep dash
 ```

+### Dash-Renderer Beginner Guide

+`Dash Renderer`  was a separate Dash project.
+It was merged into main  `Dash`  repository as part of 1.0 release.
+The frontend Dash, at its core, is driven by the renderer to handle React Components layout and backend event handling.

+If you want to contribute or simply dig deeper into Dash.
+We encourage you to play and taste it.
+This is the most efficient way to learn and understand everything under the hood.

+For contributors who have purely  **Python**  or  **R**  background.
+This section might help you understand more details about developing and debugging in Javascript world.

+After Dash 1.2, The renderer bundle and its peer dependencies can be packed and generated from the source code.
+The only version of the truth is defined in  `dash-renderer\package.json`  file.
+A build tool  `renderer`, which is a tiny Python script defined as a Dash entry point, does three things:
+1.  `renderer npm`  installs all the npm modules using this  `package.json`  files.
+Note that the  `package-lock.json`  file is the computed reference product for the versions defined with tilde(~) or caret(^) syntax in  **npm**
+2.  `renderer bundles`  parses the locked version JSON, copies all the peer dependencies into dash_renderer folder, bundles the renderer assets, and generates an `__init__.py`  to map all the resources
+3.  `renderer digest`  computes the content hash of each asset in  `dash_renderer`  folder, prints out the result in logs, and dumps into a JSON file  `digest.json`

+When a change in renderer code doesn't reflect in your browser as expected, this could be: confused bundle generation, caching issue in a browser, python package not in `editable` mode, etc. The new tool reduces the risk of bundle assets by adding the digest to help compare asset changes.

 ## Git

 Use the [GitHub flow][] when proposing contributions to this repository (i.e. create a feature branch and submit a PR against the default branch).